In the guide

 Cattle born on or after 1 August 1996 can be slaughtered for private consumption whether they have a cattle passport or not.

-If an animal does not have a cattle passport, the keeper must notify its death to the Secretary of State (normally via the British Cattle Movement Service (BCMS)) in writing within seven days, and include the ear tag number, the date of death and the holding on which it died.
+If an animal does not have a cattle passport and is killed outside a licensed slaughterhouse, the keeper must notify its death to the BCMS in writing within seven days; they must include the ear tag number, the date of death and the holding on which it died.

-Slaughter in a licensed slaughterhouse can only be carried out if there is a valid cattle passport for the beast.
+Slaughter in a licensed slaughterhouse can only be carried out if a valid cattle passport accompanies the beast.